junior-devleague/juice-shop-pen-test/README.md

 # Juice Shop Hacking Guide

-A walkthrough of the 1 star "Trivial Challenges" for the super vulnerable OWASP Juice Shop web application.
+A walkthrough of some of the 1 star "Trivial Challenges" and 2 star "Easy Challenges" for the super vulnerable OWASP Juice Shop web application.

 ### Resources
 * [Challenge Hunting - OWASP Official Hacking Guide](https://bkimminich.gitbooks.io/pwning-owasp-juice-shop/content/part2/)